Launchpad shell bar - Components

 If an application supports standalone mode, it can be run directly by specifying the SAPUI5 component of the application in the URL.
 In this case, administrators don’t need to configure target mapping and a catalog, or assign the catalog to relevant users on an ABAP-based front-end server.
 Administrators can also configure the header bar of a standalone application to hide some of the UI elements provided by the shell bar, or hide the header bar altogether.

 The standalone mode gives users direct access to selected apps that do not require contextual navigation.
 It is relevant for the following two use cases:

-- Launch an SAP Fiori app directly by calling a URL, without showing the SAP Fiori launchpad to the end user
+- Launching an SAP Fiori app directly by calling a URL, without showing the SAP Fiori launchpad to the end user

-- Launch an app as an iView in the SAP Portal without showing the SAP Fiori launchpad to the end user
+- Launching an app as an iView in the SAP Portal without showing the SAP Fiori launchpad to the end user

 As a result, some shell bar components might not be necessary in certain contexts.
 For more information on the different standalone modes, see SAP Help Portal.